Seagather/Marshal-Unisex-Collectibles/README.md

 ## Features Left to implement

--   I would like implement the social Media Login using the social-auth-app-django library.
+-   I would like to implement the social Media Login using the social-auth-app-django library.
 -   Pagination functionality would divide content into discrete pages and make the content more organized thus improving user experience and scalability.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_